Sushantha/RepData_PeerAssessment1/PA1_template.md

    updatedData <- Data[!is.na(Data$steps), ]
    totalMissing <- nrow(missingData)
 ```
-  The total number of rows with missing data is `r totalMissing'.
+  The total number of rows with missing data is 2304.

   Let us replace all missing values by the average number of steps taken during the same five minute interval.
 We will use the average steps per interval previously calculated for this purpose as below.
 We will then create a new data set which is the same as the old dataset but with missing values filled in.